IBMStreams/streamsx.documentation/docs/beamrunner/using.md

 tell the runner to deploy to that instance instead of the Cloud Pak for Data instance.

-To identify and authenticate with the Cloud Pak for Data instance you must use the `--restUrl`, `--userName`, and `--userPassword` options.
+To identify and authenticate with the Cloud Pak for Data instance when using an integrated configuration you must use the `--restUrl`, `--userName`, and `--userPassword` options.

+For standalone integrations, the SWS service and build service URLs must be set with `--restUrl` and `--buildServiceUrl` options, and user authentication must be provided with `--userName` and `--userPassword` options.

 **Local Streams 4.x Overview**